 Summary:

-On 17 October 2023, the reportedly first-ever domestic adaptation case was brought against the United Kingdom before its High Court of Justice.
-The plaintiffs in this pending case include Kevin Jordan, a homeowner from Norfolk (UK), who alleges that his home is acutely threatened by coastal erosion, with the road leading up to it having already collapsed into the sea.
-Jordan has brought his case together with the NGO Friends of the Earth and disability rights activist Doug Paulley, a care home resident who alleges that his health conditions are being exacerbated by climate-aggravated heatwaves.
-Together, the plaintiffs challenge the UK’s National Adaptation Programme (NAP).
+On 17 October 2023, the reportedly first-ever adaptation case in the United Kingdom was brought against the government before the UK’s High Court of Justice.
+The plaintiffs in this case included Kevin Jordan, a homeowner from Norfolk (UK), who alleged that his home was acutely threatened by coastal erosion, with the road leading up to it having already collapsed into the sea.
+Jordan brought his case together with the NGO ‘Friends of the Earth’ and disability rights activist Doug Paulley, a care home resident who alleged that his health conditions were being exacerbated by climate-aggravated heatwaves.
+Together, the plaintiffs challenged the UK’s National Adaptation Programme (NAP).
 Domestic law requires the production of new NAP every five years, and the most recent version — NAP3 — was published in July 2023.
-The claimants argue that NAP3 is deficient for the following reasons:
+The claimants argued that NAP3 is deficient for the following reasons:

 - Failure to set sufficiently specific objectives;